tangcupaiguya/EthnoMed-NER/README.md

 Core implementation accompanying **BADP: Ethnomedicine Named Entity Recognition via Boundary-Aware Mamba and Decoupled Procedural Distillation** (`ASOC-D-26-07132_R1.pdf`).

 This release contains the boundary-prior components, two-stage objectives, parameter-freezing schedule, CRF and token-alignment utilities described in the revised manuscript.
 It also provides a bidirectional encoder interface.
-The original Mamba-3 backend configuration remains to be confirmed and is intentionally supplied by the caller.
 See [the manuscript-to-code mapping](docs/method_mapping.md) for details.

 ## Architecture